-A page of data in main memory can be compared to the data in the Buffer as a method to ensure that data was successfully programmed after a Buffer to Main Memory Page Program command.
-To compare a page of data with the optional DataFlash-L page size (264 bytes), an opcode of 60h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) which specify the page in the main memory to be compared to the Buffer, and nine dummy bits.
-To compare a page of data with the default page size (256 bytes), an opcode of 60h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) which specify the page in the main memory to be compared to the Buffer, and eight dummy bits.
+A page of data in main memory can be compared to the data in Buffer 1 or Buffer 2 as a method to ensure that data was successfully programmed after a Buffer to Main Memory Page Program command.
+To compare a page of data with the optional DataFlash-L page size (528 bytes), an opcode of 60h for Buffer 1 or 61h for Buffer 2 must be clocked into the device followed by three address bytes comprised of two dummy bits, 12 page address bits (PA11 - PA0) which specify the page in the main memory to be compared to the buffer 1 or 61h for Buffer 2 must be clocked into the default page size (512 bytes), an opcode of 60h for Buffer 1 or 61h for Buffer 2 must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (A20 - A9) which specify the page in the main memory to be compared to the buffer, and nine dummy bits.

-The $\overline{\text{CS}}$ pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
-On the low-to-high transition of the $\overline{\text{CS}}$ pin, the data bytes in the selected Main Memory Page will be compared with the data bytes in the Buffer.
-During the compare time (t{COMP}), the RDY/BUSY bit in the Status Register will indicate that the part is busy.
+The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
+On the low-to-high transition of the \overline{CS} pin, the data bytes in the selected Main Memory Page will be compared with the data bytes in Buffer 1 or Buffer 2.
+During the compare time (t{COMP}), the RDY/ \overline{BUSY} bit in the Status Register will indicate that the part is busy.
 On completion of the compare operation, bit 6 of the Status Register will be updated with the result of the compare.